 Starbucks marketing has been very successful in making us believe that fall begins with a sip of their signature pumpkin spice latte.
 However, the PSL contains some unsavory ingredients like sugar, condensed nonfat milk, high fructose corn syrup, artificial flavors, and sulfites.
-It's also not the best choice if you are working on unwinding, de-stressing, trying to find balance, or improving digestion.
-Our healthy alternatives help to calm chaos as the season revs up.
-They are also sugar-free, dairy-free, and caffeine-free, while still providing the best taste, smell, warmth, and comfort of fall.
+The caffeine content will impede efforts to unwind, find balance, or repair poor digestion.
+But you're in luck!
+Our healthy alternatives are sugar-free, dairy-free, and caffeine-free, while still providing a great taste and that fall feeling.

 Ginger Pear Tea

-Ginger is a warm and spicy herb that helps to improve digestion, and decrease bloating and menstrual cramps.
+Ginger is a warm and spicy herb that helps to improve digestion and decrease bloating.
 It contains anti-inflammatory phytonutrients, antioxidants, and has antibacterial properties.
 In Ayurvedic medicine, ginger is used to treat imbalances.
 It also improves circulation.
-To get the maximum benefits, it is best to use fresh ginger, which is easy to spot at the grocery store in the produce section.
-It also keeps for a long time, so buying fresh and using it up before spoiling is never an issue.
+To get the maximum benefits, it is best to use fresh ginger, which you can find in the produce section (looks like roots) and it keeps for weeks.

-Ginger does bring the heat, so paring it with an in-season sweet fruit like pear makes it extremely sip-able.
-To make this homemade tea, set water to boil in a kettle and while it heats up peel and chop up a heaping tablespoon full of ginger and 1/4 of an organic pear.
+Ginger is a little spicy, so we've paired it with favorite fall fruit, pear.
+To make this homemade tea boil water in a kettle.
+While it heats up, peel and chop up a heaping tablespoon full of ginger and 1/4 of an organic pear.
 Allow all ingredients to steep together for about 3 minutes.

 Rooibos tea is a red tea that is always caffeine-free.
 It's full of antioxidants and it is naturally energizing.
 Rooibos is my go-to tea in every season, however the chai rooibos blend made by Yogi Tea, blends in the spices cardamom, cinnamon, and clove, creating a caffeine-free chai.
 (Chai is typically a black tea and black teas always contain caffeine.)

 Starbucks' pumpkin spice latte includes the same spices, cardamon, cinnamon, and clove, for flavoring but mixes them with sulfites and their other less than healthy ingredients.
-So a rooibos chai really will supply that fall feeling, but does not include ingredients that do not serve the body.
+So a rooibos chai will replace that PSL taste, but does not include ingredients that do not serve the body.

 Need inspiration to get new, adorable tea cups?
 Post your beautiful fall beverages on Instagram, Twitter, or Facebook and tag @forkfuloflove so that we can see how you like to savor these fall drinks!
 Wishing you the healthiest autumn ever.